 - Social workers.

 - Registered nurses.

 The Palliative Care team collaborates with your other healthcare providers, including your primary care physician or specialists (oncologists, cardiologists, etc.)

 The Palliative Care team can also facilitate referrals with other supportive services like nutritionists, chaplains, and art or music therapists.

 Where is care provided?

-Palliative Medicine and Hospice are different areas of medicine and serve different types of patients.
-While both Palliative Medicine and Hospice aim to improve quality of life for patients with serious illnesses, Palliative Medicine treats patients at any stage of illness.
+Palliative Care and Hospice are different areas of medicine and serve different types of patients.
+While both Palliative Care and Hospice aim to improve quality of life for patients with serious illnesses, Palliative Care treats patients at any stage of illness, alongside other disease therapy.
 Hospice, on the other hand, focuses on patients no longer receiving life-prolonging treatments, including patients at the end of life.

 To learn more about available hospice options, please visit Cleveland Clinic Hospice.

 Palliative care will affect most people at some stage whether as a patient, carer, family member, neighbor or friend.
 Read through our hospice and palliative care resources, tips and support for caregivers, family and loved ones.